ZoomTen/MDiocre/README.md

 ## How do I make a site with this?

-1. After cloning/downloading this repo (extracting it to a folder called `MDiocre`), create a work folder adjacent to that folder.
+1. Install `mdiocre` by using the command: `python3 -m pip install mdiocre`.

+2. Create a work folder.
 Let's call it `work`.

-2. Make a file called `template.html` inside that folder with these contents:
+3. Make a file called `template.html` inside that folder with these contents:

    ```
    <html>